aspose-diagram/Aspose.Diagram-Documentation/net/developer-guide/loading-saving-and-converting/how-to-convert-a-visio-diagram/_index.md

 - Create an instance of the Diagram class.
 - Call the Diagram class' Save method and provide SWF format to export your diagram to SWF.
 ### **Embedded Viewer Programming Sample**
-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Load-Save-Convert-ExportToSWF-ExportToSWF.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Load-Save-Convert-ExportToSWF-ExportToSWF.cs" >}}
 ### **Without Viewer Programming Sample**
 The SWF file created by these code snippets include an SWF viewer.
 Exclude the SWF viewer from the file using the following code.

-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Working-Diagrams-ExportToSWFWithoutViewer-ExportToSWFWithoutViewer.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-Diagrams-ExportToSWFWithoutViewer-ExportToSWFWithoutViewer.cs" >}}
 ## **Export a Diagram to XAML**
 This article explains how to export a Microsoft Visio diagram to XAML (Extensible Application Markup Language) using [Aspose.Diagram for .NET](https://products.aspose.com/diagram/net) API.